Companionship

 · Warmth – for a rabbit’s comfort, nothing can compare with snuggling up to another rabbit.

-· Grooming – all rabbits benefit from another rabbit to help them groom, but it’s especially beneficial to elderly rabbits.
+· Grooming – rabbits benefit from having another rabbit to help them groom, and it’s especially helpful for elderly rabbits who may struggle to groom themselves.

-Bonded pet rabbits spend more time grazing, resting, and exhibiting other normal behaviours, whereas a solitary rabbit will spend more of its time alert for predators.
-If a solitary rabbit feels anxious, stressed, or frustrated, it may develop abnormal behaviours.
-In fact, rabbits value the companionship of other rabbits as highly as they value food, and that they will take extreme measures just to have another rabbit within their sight.
-See the RWAF website for a list of studies.
+In fact, studies have shown that rabbits value the companionship of other rabbits as highly as they value food, and that they will take extreme measures just to have another rabbit within their sight.
+See the RWAF page on companionship for a list of studies.

 The problem

-In the wild, rabbits would fight off any strangers entering their territory.
-Although a single rabbit will crave the company of another rabbit, a new rabbit cannot simply be placed with an existing one because:
+Although a single pet rabbit will crave the company of another rabbit, we cannot simply place a new rabbit companion with them because:

-· They observe a social hierarchy – they need an opportunity to establish this hierarchy before they can live peacefully together.
+· Rabbits observe a social hierarchy: Rabbits need an opportunity to establish their hierarchy before they can live peacefully together, which may involve fighting.

 What is bonding?